MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-enterprise-security.md

 ### Ensure access to your virtual network and configure your dns server

-T access your Azure Machine Learning workspace with the private endpoint, use the following steps:
+To access your Azure Machine Learning workspace with the private endpoint, use the following steps:

 1. Make sure to have access to your virtual network using the VPN connection, ExpressRoute, and a Jumpbox VM with Bastion access.
 The public user cannot use the Azure Machine Learning workspace with the private endpoint because it can be accessed only from your virtual network.
 For more information, see [Secure your workspace with virtual networks](/azure/machine-learning/how-to-secure-workspace-vnet#securely-connect-to-your-workspace).

 1. Make sure you can resolve the workspace FQDNs with your private IP.
-If you use your DNS server, you need to configure DNS forwarder.
+If you use your own DNS server or a [centralized DNS infrastructure](/azure/cloud-adoption-framework/ready/azure-best-practices/private-link-and-dns-integration-at-scale#private-link-and-dns-integration-in-hub-and-spoke-network-architectures), you need to configure DNS forwarder.
 For more information, see [How to use your workspace with a custom DNS server](/azure/machine-learning/how-to-custom-dns).

 ## Identity and access management